Mulayam slams son Akhilesh over party's alliance with BSP

 The remarks come days after SP patriarch created a stir in Parliament, saying he wished that Prime Minister Narendra Modi returns to power.

-Addressing party workers at the SP headquarters here, he urged them to approach him if they sought the ticket to contest the parliamentary polls and suggested that he could change any decision taken by Akhilesh Singh Yadav.
+Addressing party workers at the SP headquarters here, he urged them to approach him for the ticket to contest the parliamentary polls and suggested that he could change any decision taken by his son.

 Akhilesh Yadav and Mayawati had jointly announced the alliance in January, saying the SP and the BSP will contest 38 seats each out of the 80 in Uttar Pradesh.

-However, in the list released Thursday, the SP will fight only 37 seats and the BSP 38.
+Soon after the party patriarch's comments, the SP and the BSP released the list of Lok Sabha constituencies shared between the two alliance partners.
+The SP now gets 37 seats and the BSP 38.

-Now, tell me what is the basis for giving away half the seats.
+Now, tell me the basis for giving away half the seats.
 Now we have only half the seats left.
-Our party was stronger," Mulayam said.
+Our party was stronger," Mulayam Singh Yadav said.

-"We are strong; our men are weakening the party.
-What a strong party we had made, and I became the CM and the defence minister as well," he said, suggesting that the SP had seen better days under him.
+"We are strong, our men are weakening the party.
+What a strong party we had made, and I became the CM and the defence minister as well," he said, suggesting that the SP has seen better days under him.

 "How many of you have given applications to me?
 Nobody.
 Then how will you get the ticket.
 Akhilesh will give the ticket, but I can change it," he said.

+The senior Yadav's press interaction followed.
+SP state president Naresh Uttam sat next to him, taking notes.

+Mulayam Singh Yadav said women should be given more tickets by the party.

-Speaking on the last day of the 16th Lok Sabha earlier this month, Mulayam Singh Yadav had trigged much speculation when he congratulated Modi for taking everyone along.
+Speaking on the last day of the 16th Lok Sabha earlier this month, Mulayam Singh Yadav had triggered much speculation when he congratulated Modi for taking everyone along.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)